LuvAminos

 • Molecular structure studies (cryo-EM of GLP-2 (TRZ)–receptor complexes)

-• Obesity-related metabolic research contexts
+• Metabolic research contexts

 • Pancreatic islet hormone secretion assays (in vitro)